shenwei356/easy_sbatch/README.md

 ## Default template

-You can choose another one via the option `-t/--template`.
+You can choose another template via the option `-t/--template`.

-You can edit the value of an option, e.g., replace `$partition` with the default partition of your cluster.
+You can also edit the value of an option, e.g., replace `$partition` with the default partition of your cluster.
 But note that the corresponding option from the command line will not take effect since no variable name is ready to replace.